I may receive a commission if you make a purchase through links in this post.

 1. A Godly woman raises children

 God commends women for bringing up children in this passage and others, including Proverbs 31 and Titus 2.
 Paul praises Timothy’s mother and grandmother for the genuine faith they instill in Timothy.

-Although in the world’s eyes motherhood might not be the most revered of positions, in God’s book it is of utmost importance.
+Although in the world’s eyes motherhood might not be the most revered of positions, in God’s book it is HUGE.
 And it’s no surprise, since Jesus showed His love for children often and said, “Let the little children come to me, and do not hinder them, for of such is the Kingdom of heaven.”

 It’s easy to think that becoming a great woman of God involves grand gestures – but that’s not God’s way.
 His way is often the most humble and unassuming.

-Even if you don’t have children, you are a Christian role model and support in the lives of other children around you when you simply take time for them.
-Leading little children to Christ is definitely the greatest honor on earth.
+Even if you don’t have children of your own, there are plenty of ways you can be a role model and supporter in the lives of kids around you by simply taking time for them.
+Leading little children to Christ is definitely the greatest honor on earth!